WestCoastDigital/JM-Gallery/README.md

 ## FAQs

+#### Can I reorder the images?
+Just drag and drop them into any position you like.

 #### Can I create my own template?
 Yes!
 Just add a single-gallery.php to your theme/child theme and customise to your hearts content